 Rule 5: Each surveyor should conduct no more than a maximum number of 1.5 times the average number of full surveys issued to each surveyor each year.
-For 2014, the maximum was set at 81.
+For 2015, the maximum was set at 83.
 No surveyor breached this rule.
-The highest number of full surveys completed by any one surveyor was 69.
+There were two breaches of this rule; one surveyor completed 88 full surveys and the second completed 85 full surveys.